guymers/bazel_rules_container_test/README.md

       <td><code>daemon</code></td>
       <td>
         <p><code>Boolean; Optional</code></p>
-        <p>Whether to run the container as a daemon or execute the test inside.</p>
+        <p>Whether to run the container as a daemon or execute the test by
+running it as the container command.</p>
       </td>
     </tr>
     <tr id="container_test.env">